roboneurolibre/QC-imaging-demographics/paper.md

 # Regional breakdown of studies

-The studies within Quebec were conducted in different administrative regions of the province.
+Studies were conducted within different administrative regions of the province of Quebec.
 The following map shows the regional distribution of studies that were conducted with MRI and/or PET.
-You may zoom and drag the map.
-The drop down menu can be used to change the imaging modality, and each bubble can be hovered over to see the corresponding region’s name and number of studies.
+Users can zoom and drag the map.
+The dropdown menu can be used to change the imaging modality, and each bubble can be hovered over to see the corresponding region’s name and number of associated studies.

 ## Figure 3